Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 \citet{andriushchenko2023adversarial} suggests that such sophisticated strategies may not be critical for prompt optimization---given enough time, random searches can perform adequately in a variety of settings.
 Thus, we explore a variant of random search \citep{rastrigin1963convergence}.
 While random search traditionally selects random candidates from within a ball around the the current iterate, this approach does not directly map to hard prompting.
 Due to the curse of dimensionality, true random samples around these high-dimensional embedding spaces are sampled from a ball of with negligible volume around the initial embedding; a nearest neighbor projection would often fail to return a new candidate.

-In order to address this limitation, rather than randomly sampling from the ball around a given embedding, $\mathbf{XE}$, we simulate the behavior of a random sample, by randomly selecting from an $l_{0}$ ball around each element of the sequence in $\mathbf{XE}$.
-At every iteration, we randomly select a batch of candidates from all embeddings in the $l_{0}$ ball and greedily accept the best single-token replacement as the next iterate.
+In order to address this limitation, we randomly sample from new tokens from the $l_{0}$ ball around each element in the sequence $\mathbf{XE}$.
+At every iteration, we select a batch of candidatesand greedily accept the best single-token replacement as the next iterate.
+We compare the prompt found by Random Searching over the same number of steps as done for PEZ and GCG, determining the best prompt by CLIP similarity in the same way.